jamie-perkins-sp/single-spa-2025/README.md

 # Single-spa angular demo

-This is a single-spa with angular demo app.
-It contains 3 separate app shells and an angular app:
+This is a single-spa with 2 angular demo apps (including 1 standalone).
+It contains 3 separate app shells:

 - root-html-file: just an index.html file and package.json with a script to serve it
 - single-spa: app shell created with create-single-spa
 - single-spa-layout: app shell create with create-single-spa opting in to layout
-- ng-home: an angular 17 app

 There are 3 ways to run it, but before doing the following steps you will need to run `npm install` in each of the above folders.

-All 3 ways use the angular microfrontend, so first, run the angular app:
+All 3 ways use the angular microfrontends, so first, run the angular apps:

-1. `cd ng-home`
+In both "ng-home" and "ng-standalone" folders, install deps and run:
-2. `npm run serve:single-spa` - serves at localhost:4300
+1. `npm run serve:single-spa` - serves at localhost:4300

+Known issue: app on standalone route fails to route on page refresh.

 ## Root html file ✅